VPAT - MacOS App Accessibility Conformance Report

 Partially Supports

-The sequence of the content present on the app is meaningful and appropriate and does not affect the meaning of the provided content.
-Exceptions include:
+The sequence of the content present on the app is mostly meaningful and appropriate and does not affect the meaning of the provided content.

 Supports

-No information is present on the app based on sensory characteristics such as shape, size, location, sound, etc.
+No information is present on the app which is based on sensory characteristics such as shape, size, location, sound, etc.

 1.4.1 Use of Color (Level A)